-In British Columbia, the average annual salary for construction trades helpers / labourers ranges from $33,000 to $44,000.
+In British Columbia, the median annual salary for construction trades helpers / labourers is approximately $37,541.
 Your wages are affected by location, employer, and the amount of work you can find each year.

 In BC’s regions, construction trades helpers / labourers can expect to make:

 Some construction labourers belong to a union.
 This means that your wage rates and benefits are negotiated on your behalf by union representatives.
 Unionized workers may also have access to benefits, such as life and health insurance, and paid sick leave.

 Source: WorkBC Career Profile for Construction Trades Helpers & Labourers

 How Do I Become a Construction Trades Helper / Labourer?

 Although there are no formal requirements to work as a Construction Trades Helper/Labourer, employers may prefer applicants who have a high school diploma or its equivalent.
 Some previous experience may be requested by employers.
 On the job training may be provided.

 You can work towards voluntary certification as a Construction Craft Worker – this requires completion of a two year education and apprenticeship program through the Industry Training Authority of BC.
 Requirements to enter the program include minimum of Grade 10 Math, English and Science; Grade 12 graduation is preferred.